Gladstone Regional Council area

 |Gladstone Regional Council area||2016||2011||Change|

-- A larger percentage of resident workers (Arts and Recreation Services) travelled to work by Car, as passenger (12.4% compared to 5.8%)
+- A larger percentage of resident workers who travelled by car, as passenger (12.4% compared to 5.8%)

-- A larger percentage of resident workers (Arts and Recreation Services) travelled to work by Car, as driver (64.3% compared to 58.8%)
+- A larger percentage of resident workers who travelled by car, as driver (64.3% compared to 58.8%)

-- A smaller percentage of resident workers (Arts and Recreation Services) travelled to work by Bus (0.0% compared to 3.2%)
+- A smaller percentage of resident workers who travelled by bus (0% compared to 3.2%)

-- A smaller percentage of resident workers (Arts and Recreation Services) travelled to work by Train (0.0% compared to 2.8%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 2.8%)